 Hult’s President, Dr. Stephen Hodges, said:

-“We’re pleased that Hult has placed so highly in The Economist’s inaugural rankings of Master in Management programs.
+“We’re pleased that Hult is ranking so highly in The Economist’s inaugural rankings of Master in Management programs.
 Our Master of International Business program offers a distinctive global experience that employers value and reward, so we’re proud to see this recognition reflected in the categories we placed top in.”

 This ranking, conducted by The Economist’s Which MBA? means Hult’s Masters program joins the school’s other programs in being ranked among the best in the world including: